Search This Blog

 * * *

-My wife and I were eating dinner at home in Brooklyn when we heard the news.
+When we heard the news, my wife and I were eating dinner at home in Brooklyn.
 Her sister called: There had been a tornado, and it sounded bad.
 Growing up in Joplin means growing up with tornado warnings, so I was certain this was yet another false alarm.
 Still, we moved to the couch and turned on the Weather Channel.
-Mike Bettes, one of the network’s on-camera meteorologists, was standing in a field of debris, talking to dazed Joplinites whose homes had just been leveled.
-At first we thought the crew was filming outside of town, in the country.
+Mike Bettes, one of the network’s on-camera meteorologists, was standing in a field of debris, talking to dazed Joplinites whose homes had just been levelled.
+At first, we thought the crew was filming outside of town, in the country.
 A couple of houses down?
 Not so bad for late May in southwest Missouri.
 Then the camera turned and landed on St. John’s Hospital.
-Windows blasted out, every surrounding structure demolished, it looked like the backdrop from a high-budget zombie movie.
+Windows blasted out, and every surrounding structure was demolished; it looked like the backdrop from a high-budget zombie movie.
 The hospital is in the middle of town.
 It’s also about half a mile from my dad’s house.
-On camera, Bettes choked up, turned his head, and broke into tears.That’s when we freaked out.
+On camera, Bettes choked up, turned his head, and cried.That’s when we freaked out.

-We started calling, texting, posting urgent Facebook messages asking family and friends for information.
-I haven’t lived in Joplin since I left for college, but my parents, grandparents, and plenty of aunts, uncles, cousins and old friends still live in the area.
-Same goes for my wife, another Joplin native.
+We started calling, texting, posting urgent Facebook messages, asking family and friends for information.
+I haven’t lived in Joplin since leaving for college, but my parents, grandparents, and plenty of aunts, uncles, cousins and old friends still live there.
+The same goes for my wife, another Joplin native.
 No phone calls were getting through, but our parents texted back quickly: They were fine, and so were their homes.
-Throughout the evening it became obvious that the storm was extraordinarily severe.
-Nonetheless, it wasn’t until the morning that we realized that the damage reports that had been streaming in over Facebook weren’t isolated.
+Throughout the evening, it became obvious that the storm was extraordinarily severe.
+Nonetheless, it wasn’t until the morning that we realized the damage reports streaming in over Facebook weren’t isolated.
 One continuous stream of demolition connected them all.

 Click here to view this article on a single page, or continue to page two below.